 More than a business

-For young chilli farmer Hanshdas Yadav, however, farming is more than business, it’s a matter of pride in serving his nation – values instilled in him by his father.
+For young chili farmer Hanshdas Yadav, however, farming is more than business, it’s a matter of pride in serving his nation – values instilled in him by his father.

 Deeply rooted values

 The Yadav family have owned the land they farm on for four generations.
-Situated near the village of Lalani in Madhya Pradesh’s Khargone region (famous for its chillies), the Yadavs began farming in 1975.
-Living here with his wife, Aruna, and daughter, Bhakti, Hanshdas is making the most of his eight acres by selling both fresh and dried chillies.
-Hanshdas has also lately become a local chilli farmer influencer for his approach, which combines greater economic resilience with a deep-rooted care for the environment.
-Like many farmers worldwide, he has embraced UPL’s ProNutiva programme to support this approach.
+Situated near the village of Lalani in Madhya Pradesh’s Khargone region (famous for its chilis), the Yadavs began farming in 1975.
+Living here with his wife, Aruna, and daughter, Bhakti, Hanshdas is making the most of his eight acres by selling both fresh and dried chilis.
+Hanshdas has also lately become a local chili farmer influencer for his approach, which combines greater economic resilience with a deep-rooted care for the environment.
+Like many farmers worldwide, he has embraced UPL’s ProNutiva program to support this approach.

 A farming family

 As Hanshdas faces down these recent challenges he wants to share his sustainability minded ProNutiva approach with other growers.
 He calls on farmers to respect their land, noting that it’s “as important as a mother to us.
 We must apply sustainable solutions so that coming generations can survive on this soil.”
 We’re honoured that Hanshdas considers us a part of this farming family and, like him, we’re committed to seeing agriculture respect the mother soil from which so much springs.